 - Send reports to your state and, of course,

-- Pay sales taxes to your state as required.
+- Pay sales taxes you have collected to your state.

 Determine Your Requirement to Collect Sales Taxes in a State or States